 Turin loves chocolate!
+The city is chocolate heaven for chocolate lovers.
 Family-run businesses in the area have been pioneering new chocolate creations for hundreds of years, specialising in a hand-made chocolate tradition, with Turin brands such as Peyrano, Stratta and Guido Gobino particularly famous for their heavenly chocolate products.

 Turin’s Chocolate Specialities: